Lisa-Floading/Pewlett-Hackard-Analysis/README.md

 The "silver tsunami" is looming for Pewlett-Hackard, a company with several thousand employees.
 "Silver Tsunami" is a term that refers to the large number of employees who will retire in the next few years from the company.
 With such a large number of retirements looming, Pewlett-Hackard needs to be prepared for the cost of retirement packages as well as open positions and future employee training because so much institutional knowledge will be leaving with these employees.

 ### Results:
-- A total of 90,398 will be retiring in the near future
+- A total of 90,398 employees will be retiring from Pewlett-Hackard in the near future, as determined by their date of birth.
-- The majority of employees that will be retiring soon are in Senior positions
+- The majority of employees that will be retiring soon are in Senior positions.
 - 1,549 employees set to retire are eligible for the mentorship program which is a small number in comparison to the number of employees retiring.
 - Only two managers are retiring, which is helpful because only two leadership positions will need to be filled.

 ### Summary: